cdlhub/documentation/ReferenceModel.md

 | rand              | float  |    4   | Random number between 0 and 1                                 |  0.75875    |

 ##### Calculation
 The program constructs a cdf for each item, based on matching the areaperil_id and vulnerability_id from the stdin and the exposure data.
-The stdin stream is a block of cdfs which are ordered by event.
+The stdin stream is a block of cdfs which are ordered by event_id, areaperil_id, vulnerability_id and bin_index asccending.

 For each item cdf and for the number of samples specified, the program reads a random number from the random number file and uses it to sample ground up loss from the cdf using one of three methods.
 If a random number file is not provided, a random number is generated on the fly for each event and group of items which have a common group_id using the Mersenne twister psuedo random number generator (the default RNG of the C++ v11 compiler).